 Have you noticed small bumps appearing on your nose after rhinoplasty and wondered if it’s normal?
 Rhinoplasty is an intricate procedure that reshapes the nose, but the healing journey can sometimes be unpredictable, leaving many patients concerned about new or unexpected changes.

-Why Is There a Bump on My Nose After Rhinoplasty Surgery?
+Why Is There a Bump on My Nose After Rhinoplasty Surgery

 Swelling During Healing